MonkeManX/monkemanx.github.io/content/posts/Neovim_Cheatsheet.md

 0. Start Neovim
 1. Find the PID of neovim `:lua print(vim.fn.getpid())` or use something like `htop` or `btop`.
 2. Attach the debugger to neovim `gdb -tui -p PID nvim`, the gdb interactive prompt will appear, useful commands:
-- `n` step over the next statement
+    -`n` step over the next statement
-- `s` step into the next statement
+    -`s` step into the next statement
-- `c` continue
+    -`c` continue
-- `finish` step out of the current function
+    -`finish` step out of the current function
-- `bt` to see the backtrace from current location
+    -`bt` to see the backtrace from current location
 3. Reproduce the bug and check the backtrace

 ----